 10. Q: Where do we get the mediation application?

-A: Applications for mediation may be obtained through the NMB web site or from the Deputy of Chief of Staff office at the NMB.
+A: Applications for mediation may be obtained through the NMB web site or from the Director of Mediation Services office at the NMB.

 11. Q: What happens after the application is received by the NMB?